-- d) Where a student has no substantiated Extenuating Circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20; - Where a student has undertaken none of the required reassessment; - Where a student cannot complete their studies within the maximum period;
+- d) Where a student has no substantiated extenuating circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20; - Where a student has undertaken none of the required reassessment; - where a student cannot complete their studies within the maximum period. - e) If 240 credits (including a minimum of 120 at Level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education.

-- e) If 240 credits (including a minimum of 120 at Level 5) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - f) If 300 credits or more, with 60 credits at Level 6, have been awarded, the Board of Examiners will consider the student for the award of an Ordinary Degree, which is unclassified.
+University of Essex Rules of Assessment - Four-Year full-time Integrated Masters f) If 300 credits or more, with 60 credits at Level 6, have been awarded, the Board of Examiners will consider the student for the award of an Ordinary Degree, which is unclassified.
 This includes any credits achieved during a Term Abroad; however, credits from a Foundation Year, Year Abroad, or Placement Year cannot be included.